MJLMills/rhorix/conversion_scripts/README.md

 ## Scripts

+### AIMAll Conversion
 mgpviz2top.pl - Script for converting AIMAll output to top format.

-mif2top.pl - Script for converting MORPHY/IRIS output to top format.
+### Morphy/Iris Conversion

+The following scripts are for running the IRIS program and collecting its output into a single file respectively.

 Currently support for MORPHY's mif filetype is contained in a single script with much redundant code with the modules above.
 This needs to be changed.

+mif2top.pl - Script for converting MORPHY/IRIS output to top format. runIris.pl - run the various executables that comprise IRIS on a set of wavefunctions. collateMifs.pl - collect the various mif files produced by IRIS into a single file for conversion.

+### General
 centerTop.pl - center a topology on the center of mass of its nuclei.

-The following scripts are for running the IRIS program and collecting its output into a single file respectively.

-runIris.pl - run the various executables that comprise IRIS on a set of wavefunctions. collateMifs.pl - collect the various mif files produced by IRIS into a single file for conversion.

 ## General Use Modules